SALT-NLP/group-website/README.md

 ### Update the website on Stanford Domains server

+Currently, Yijia Shao will update the website when there are new PRs.
+May figure out how to automate this process in the future :)

 1. In the local development environment, run `hugo` and compress `./public` into `public.zip`.

 2. Log in the server through https://domains.stanford.edu/dashboard/.
 Click "File Manager" under the "Files" menu to upload `public.zip`.
 Then click "Terminal" under the "Advanced" menu.
 In the terminal, run `bash update_website.sh`.
-    - Currently, please contact Yijia Shao to log in.